kamran-haider/kamranhaider.org/_posts/blog/2018-01-14-coding-up-neural-networks.md

 * Fitting model to the data with `fit()`
 * Applying the trained model to new data with `predict()`

-Following this API and the module organization of `Keras`, I created a module called `models` that consists of different typepes of of deep neural networks that are supported.
+Following this API and the module organization of `Keras`, I created a module called `models` that consists of different types of of deep neural networks that are supported.
 Currently, only one type is implemented which is called, `BasicDeepModel`.
 As you'd have guessed, each type of model has `fit()` and `predict()` functions.
 An example workflow for a binary classification problem would look like:

 ```python
 from toyNN.models import BasicDeepModel